 - Attach filter screens to windows that are proven to filter smog, car fumes and other fine dust.

 - Air conditioners, heaters, and de-humidifiers can often be dual purpose, filtering pollutants as it works toward their goal of cooling, heating, or drawing moisture from the air.

 - Regularly remove dust that has settled on your art with a non-abrasive cloth.

 - Regularly remove dust that has settled on your other belongings (as they may be dislodged and end up on your art).

 If all this sounds like too much work and overhead for you, there are hands-off solutions to art collecting that you might like to explore.

 Art funds, which are becoming increasingly popular, give you the opportunity to own a fractional share in some of the most prized artworks in the world, without the worry or expense of handling such work.
-The benefits of Art funds could definitely fill their own article, but I would recommend you also take a look at Yieldstreet’s art funds, for one of the better performing alternative investment platforms available.
+The benefits of Art funds could definitely fill their own article, but I would recommend you also take a look at Masterworks and Yieldstreet, for two of the better performing alternative investment platforms available.

 We welcome you to Contact Us with any questions you have about investing in art.
 Let us know your budget, the kinds of art that interest you, and we can work out a plan to get you started with art collecting the right way.